baskerville-hpc/2025-01-29-Turing-training/Interactive_jobs/README.md

 - Learn to use a terminal multiplexer - Tmux
 - Understanding and learning to use `srun`
-- Using CUDA to build and run a CUDA example
+- Using CUDA to build and run a CUDA_Bench example - <https://github.com/hibagus/CUDA_Bench>
 - Using `nvidia-smi` to monitor the GPU performance
 - Running an interactive job for x11 fowarding